 In 2004 Festa attended another session along with a group of seasoned investigators from Italy, Portugal and the UK.
 They investigators included scientists from various relevant disciplines.
 They too believe that they eliminated the possibility of fraud.

-William O'Neil constructed what he called the Spiricom, his version of a Ghost Box".
+In 1979 the duo constructed what they called the Spiricom, a version of a Ghost Box".
 O'Neil claimed to have received his instructions from a scientist who had died a few years earlier.
 In 1982, O'Neil stated that he was able to conduct conversations with spirits through his device.
 Oneil's specs were provided for free to any who wanted them, but failed to meet the requirements of scientific validity.
 The results he claimed to have achieved could not be duplicated by all who tried.

 In 2002 Frank Sumption introduced his version of the Ghost Box - commonly known as the Frank Box.
 It is basically a white noise generator and AM radio receiver modified to sweep back and forth through the AM band to select split-second snippets of sound.
 Skeptics claim the Frank Box relies on coincidental noises and pareidolia.
 Pareidolia is a psychological effect in which a misconception is derived from an obscure stimulus and interpreted by the Brain as something meaningful, clear and distinct.